 As part of the Pinata x Americana event, our incredible product manager Brooke Harter led a demo of Submarine.me, our no-code token gating tool.
 The audience got a chance to learn about the product, ask questions, and experience it firsthand.

 There's really nothing out there like Submarining.
 With the option to token-gate content via NFT ownership, by retweets, or even geo-location, it's one of the most powerful tools for creators to monetize content and create meaningful communities.
-We’ll keep the Art Basel demo a 1:1 for those who attended, but here’s a demo from Justin, our VP of Product.

 So yeah.
 Art Basel was awesome, and the event activations were seriously incredible.
 But what’s most exciting is that people are still building and thinking outside of the box, being more creative with their product offerings and IRL activations.
 We look forward to seeing what these projects do over the next few months and years.